-Honing MAPC's Practice of Planning for Livable Communities and Sustainable Transportation

-MAPC will evaluate the approaches, strategies, and implementation status of its transportation and land use planning work, with particular emphasis on equity.
+Honing MAPC's Practice of Planning for Livable Communities and Sustainable Transportation transportation and land use planning work, with particular emphasis on equity.
 This may include focusing on strategies to steer investments and development to low-income neighborhoods, working to mitigate and minimize displacement pressures, and expanding senior mobility.